 4.3 The payment option/will be communicated to the customer in the seller’s online shop.

-4.5 If the payment method “SOFORT” is selected, payment is processed via the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
+4.4 If the payment method “SOFORT” is selected, payment processing takes place via the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
 In order to be able to pay the invoice amount via “SOFORT”, the customer must have an online banking account activated for participation in “SOFORT”, legitimize himself during the payment process and confirm the payment order to “SOFORT”.
 The payment transaction is carried out immediately afterwards by “SOFORT” and the customer’s bank account is debited.
 Further information on the payment method “SOFORT” can be found on the Internet at https://www.klarna.com/sofort/.

 4.6If the payment method direct debit is selected via Stripe, payment is processed through the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (‘Stripe’).
 In this case, Stripe shall receive the invoice amount from the Customer’s bank account after issuing a SEPA direct debit mandate, but not before the expiry of the pre-information period on behalf of the Seller.
 Pre-notification is any communication (e.g. invoice, policy, contract) to the customer that announces a debit by SEPA direct debit.
 If the direct debit is not redeemed due to insufficient account coverage or due to the provision of an incorrect bank details, or if the customer objects to the debit, even though he is not entitled to do so, the customer has the right to charge the respective to the credit institution if it is responsible for this.
 The seller reserves the right to carry out a credit check when selecting the Payment Method SEPA Direct Debit and to reject this payment method in the event of a negative credit check.